 Throughout the Covid pandemic the government have provided new burdens funding in recognition for the additional work Councils have had to undertake.
 Further funding was received to cover the additional costs resulting from the delivery of various Local business Support Grant schemes.
-Existing resources were used to deliver these schemes which created a backlog of work in other areas that continued to be addressed in 2023-24.
+Existing resources were used to deliver these schemes which created a backlog of work in other areas that continued to be addressed in 2024-25.
+The residual funding will provide resources to address the backlog of debt in some hard to recover areas.